ITfoxtec/ITfoxtec.Identity.Saml2/README.md

 You can read more on [ITfoxtec Identity Saml2 Project Home Page](https://itfoxtec.com/identitysaml2).

 ### Support
-If you have questions please ask them on <a href="https://stackoverflow.com/questions/tagged/itfoxtec-identity-saml2">Stack Overflow</a>.
+If you have questions please ask them on [Stack Overflow](https://stackoverflow.com/questions/tagged/itfoxtec-identity-saml2).
 Tag your questions with 'itfoxtec-identity-saml2' and I will answer as soon as possible.

-If needed, contact <a href="mailto:anders@itfoxtec.com">Anders Revsgaard (anders@itfoxtec.com)</a> at <a href="https://www.itfoxtec.com">ITfoxtec</a> and ask for paid consultancy.
+If needed, contact [Anders Revsgaard (anders@itfoxtec.com)](mailto:anders@itfoxtec.com) at [ITfoxtec](https://www.itfoxtec.com) and ask for paid consultancy.

 > You can use the [SAML 2.0 tool](https://www.foxids.com/tools/Saml) to decode tokens and create self-signed certificates with the [certificate tool](https://www.foxids.com/tools/Certificate).